Irish Horse Breeds

-The characteristics of the breed make them an ideal leisure and riding horses and their wonderful temperament makes them easy to work with in any discipline.
-Irish Draughts are often used for crossing with other breeder to produce all types of leisure and performance horses.
+The characteristics of the breed make them an ideal leisure and riding horse and their wonderful temperament makes them easy to work with in any discipline.
+Irish Draughts are often used for crossing with other breeds to produce all types of leisure and performance horses.

 IRISH SPORT HORSE

 The main composite breeds of the Irish Sport Horse are the Irish Draught Horse and the Thoroughbred.
 In recent generations there has been an infusion of continental Warmblood breeds and there is now a considerable amount of crossbreeding with these breeds in the Irish Sport Horse studbook.

 However, traditional Irish Sport Horses are still being bred.
 The unique composition of the breed gives the Irish Sport Horse it’s much sought after characteristics of athleticism, jumping ability, courage, intelligence and soundness.
 For further information on traditional Irish Sport Horses please visit the Traditional Irish Horse Association’s website.